Daws Hill area

 - Creating a spacious residential character zone of around 20 to 25 dwellings per hectare along Daws Hill Lane and the boundary with existing residential properties.
 This would be interwoven between existing trees and include new tree planting in longer rear gardens backing onto existing dwellings.

-For your reference, a full list of issues raised and responses to them is available to download below.
+For your reference, a full list of issues raised and responses to them is available in 'Documents to download'.

 Wycombe District Council is not responsible for the content of external websites.
 Links open in a new window.